Clustering > Hierarchical Clustering

 1. Bottom up (Hierarchical Agglomerative Clustering, HAC):

-- Each document is treated as a single cluster at the beginning of the algorithm.
+- Treat each document as a single cluster at the beginning of the algorithm.

-- Items are merged (agglomerated) two at a time into a new cluster.
-How the pairs are merged involves calculating a dissimilarity between each merged pair and the other samples.
+- Merged(agglomerate) two items at a time into a new cluster.
+How the pairs merge involves calculating a dissimilarity between each merged pair and the other samples.
 There are many ways to do this.
 Popular options:

 - Complete linkage: similarity of the furthest pair.
-One drawback is that outliers can cause close groups to be merged later than is optimal.
+One drawback is that outliers can cause merging of close groups later than is optimal.

 - Single-linkage: similarity of the closest pair.
 This can cause premature merging of groups with close pairs, even if those groups are quite dissimilar overall.